 With rising metals prices spurring an increase in mine development activity across Canada, CMJ spoke to two of the engineering and construction management company contractors that are in the middle of the action to find out what they’re seeing on the ground.
-Wood is building the Côté gold joint venture between Iamgold and Sumitomo Metal Mines, in Ontario, while Ausenco is responsible for building the processing plant at Argonaut Gold’s Magino gold project, also in northern Ontario.
+Wood is building the Côté gold joint venture between Iamgold and Sumitomo Metal Mining, in Ontario, while Ausenco is responsible for building the processing plant at Argonaut Gold’s Magino gold project, also in northern Ontario.

 Contracting for cost control

 Judging by the work that Ausenco has recently landed, EPC (engineering, procurement and construction) contracts are on the rise in North America.
 In January, Argonaut Gold awarded a roughly $200-million fixed-bid EPC contract for its Magino gold project in Ontario to Ausenco.
 Ausenco also recently won a $76.5-million EPC contract for Silvercrest Metals’ Las Chispas silver-gold processing plant, in Mexico.
 And it’s in the midst of finalizing a $236-million fixed price EPC contract with Artemis Gold for a 5.5 million t/y processing plant and related infrastructure at the Blackwater gold project in B.C.

 In an EPC contract, the contractor guarantees the price at which the project will be delivered – providing cost certainty and transferring risk from the client to the contractor.
 In an EPCM contract (engineering, procurement and construction management) the client is at risk if costs escalate.

 EPC is especially attractive to companies that are not financing projects internally, and really need certainty around plant costs because of financing conditions – especially juniors and mid-tiers.